HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

 #### The Blockchain

 The data within a blockchain is split into subsets, the *blocks*, which are similar to the nodes of a linked list.
 Each block contains several elements, generally seperated into the *block header* and its transactions which comprisemost of the data.
-The header contains important metadata about each block, like a timestamp, the *block height*, so the position of the block within the chain and the *nonce*, which represents the *Proof of Work*.
+The header contains important metadata about each block, like a timestamp, the *block height* (the position of the block within the chain) and the *nonce*, which represents the *Proof of Work*.

 The main difference between a blockchain and a linked list is that the *references* in a blockchain are cryptographically secured and therefore *tamper evident* whereas the *pointers* in a linked list can be changed at any time without effecting the integrity of the data.
 The secured references establish an order throughout the blocks and effectively make the blockchain an *append only* data structure where new data can only be added with new blocks.